plotly/plotly.github.io/_posts/plotly2/2016-08-12-range-slider-in-plotly-2.md

 steps:
  - title: Getting Started
    sub-steps:
-    - copy: "An excellent tool, especially for a [time series plot](http://help.plot.ly/make-a-time-series-graph/), the range slider and timescale buttons feature, only applicable to time series plots, is a way to display a specific range within your chart.
-This interactive slider allows you to experience your graphs on a whole other level."
+    - copy: "The interactive slider allows you to experience your graphs on a whole other level.
+A great way to display a specific range within your chart, especially for a [time series plot](http://help.plot.ly/make-a-time-series-graph/), the range slider and timescale buttons are two different features, with the buttons only applicable to time series plots."

  - title: Add Your Data
    sub-steps: